-Recertification Track 2 (for retired forensic artists)
+Recertification Track 2 (for retired forensic artists) (Unproctored: 14 days to complete all portions)

 The retired forensic artist must provide documentation of having provided forensic art expertise as an educator, lecturer, or author in some capacity for at least 60 hours in total.
 This could include writing forensic art related materials for an agency, educational program and/or professional organization.